BabylonJS/OldDocumentationSite/content/How_To/GUI/Gui.md

 You can use the following properties to get button's parts (if available):
 * image: Returns the image part of the button (if any)
-* textBlock: Returns the image part of the button (if any)
+* textBlock: Returns text related properties of the button

 #### Visual animations
 By default a button will change its opacity on pointerOver and will change it scale when clicked.